 - a.
-Obtaining audit evidence from events occurring up to the date of the auditor's report (see paragraph 20) - b.
-Testing how management made the accounting estimate (see paragraphs 21-26) - c.
-Developing an auditor's point estimate or range (see paragraphs 27-28)
+Obtaining audit evidence from events occurring up to the date of the auditor's report (see paragraph 20 of this SAS) - b.
+Testing how management made the accounting estimate (see paragraphs 21-26 of this SAS) - c.
+Developing an auditor's point estimate or range (see paragraphs 27-28 of this SAS)

 The auditor's further audit procedures should take into account that the higher the assessed risk of material misstatement, the more persuasive the audit evidence needs to be.
 The auditor should design and perform further audit procedures in a manner that is not biased toward obtaining audit evidence that may be corroborative or toward excluding audit evidence that may be contradictory.
 (Ref: par.
-A82-A85)
+A81-A84)